backmesh/site/docs/debugging.md

 ## 3. Make sure your LLM SDK of choice is properly configured

-Backmesh JWT LLM Proxies are compatible with any LLM SDKs and app frameworks.
-Make sure your LLM SDK is properly configured to let you override the base URL of the LLM API with that of the Backmesh JWT proxy.
+Backmesh LLM API Gatekeepers are compatible with any LLM SDKs and app frameworks.
+Make sure your LLM SDK is properly configured to let you override the base URL of the LLM API with that of the Backmesh Gatekeeper.
 Check out our tutorials for examples on how to do this for different frameworks:

 - [Flutter app using Firebase Authentication and Google Gemini API](/docs/firebase)
 - [Javascript web app using Supabase Authentication and OpenAI API](/docs/supabase)